euisungkang/currency.io/README.md

 ### 2. Most currency converters focus on having the largest selection of currencies.
 currency.io is just a lightweight converter for English/Korean speakers.

-### 3. The ♥️ loml ♥️ said she wanted a tool to solve problems 1 and 2.
+### 3. A very special someone ♥️ said she wanted a tool to solve problems 1 and 2
+so i get the job done. no questions asked.

 ### 4. Last, but not least, curiosity
 javascript (node, express, angular, react) has been a core part of my journey as a developer; however, work shifted my focus to other places like Java Spring, and python.
 I've watched the emergence of some really exciting JS frameworks such as Next, Nest, and particularly Svelte/Sveltekit.
 During my spare time on the weekends, I took up the challenge to explore the newest technologies in the rapidly changing JS world.
 Plus, I get to make the person who originally requested this project happy 🙂.